dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 ---
 title: How to Add Related or Previous-Next Post Link in Jekyll?
-desc: Related posts is a way to keep your users hooked to checkout more content from your website.
-If they like your current article, then there is a good chance that they would like to browse more of your site.
-Add a related post or add next previous link to Jekyll articles using this method.
+desc: Related posts is a way to keep your users hooked to checkout more content on your website.
+If they like your current article, then there is a good chance that they would like to browse more articles.
+Add a related post or add next previous link to Jekyll posts using this method.
 keywords: add related post jekyll, jekyll related post, next previous post jekyll
 author: sharathdt
 tags: Jekyll